 The next section airlines charge more for are “extra” seats.
 These are seats the airlines install with extra legroom.
 There are multiple reasons for airlines to have these seats.
-They’re the ones frequent flyers can choose when buying a ticket so they ensure they will have a comfortable flight.
+They’re the ones frequent flyers can choose when buying a ticket to ensure they’ll have a comfortable flight.
 For the rest of the passengers who don’t want to be crammed in shoulder to shoulder, it’s a way to pay for a somewhat more civilized flying experience.

 There are two other rows of the plane included with the “extra” section.
 The exit rows and the bulkhead row(s).
-I totally get the appeal of an exit row but for the life of me, I can’t understand the appeal of the bulkhead.
+I get the appeal of an exit row, but for the life of me, I can’t understand the appeal of the bulkhead.

 While it was true that the bulkhead used to have a large amount or even unlimited legroom, that’s no longer the case on many planes.
 In fact, you’re barely able to stretch out your legs anymore.
 While in a normal seat it’s still possible to get a full extension if you know the proper body mechanics, breathing technique and yoga training.